Euphrates: Economy

 Throughout history, the Euphrates has been of vital importance to those living along its course.
-With the construction of large hydropower stations, irrigation schemes, and pipelines capable of transporting water over large distances, many more people now depend on the river for basic amenities such as electricity and drinking water than in the past.
+With the construction of large hydropower stations, irrigation schemes, and pipelines capable of transporting water over large distances, many more people now depend on the river for electricity and drinking water than in the past.
 Syria's Lake Assad is the most important source of drinking water for the city of Aleppo, 75 km to the west of the river valley.
 The lake also supports a modest state-operated fishing industry.
 Through a newly restored power line, the Haditha Dam in Iraq provides electricity to Baghdad.